People are talking about management looking to reorganize (gasp), automate (ugh), or outsource (no kidding).

-A cog in the wheel.
-That’s how you feel and worse, you’re not even sure the wheel you’re on matters all that much anymore.
+You’re feeling more and more like a cog in the wheel.
+And worse, you’re not even sure the wheel you’re on matters all that much anymore.

 If you feel this way, the somewhat comforting news is that you’re not alone.
 Gallup reports that roughly two-thirds of the global workforce are actively disengaged at work.
 And the work situations described above are among the common reasons why people feel the way they feel at work.

 The real good news is that you can do something about it now.
 You don’t have to depend on your company’s management to do something and change things.
 You don’t have to wait until the brick falls to take action.

 Get curious about what’s going on in your industry or field of work.

 It’s easy to focus solely on your job and doing well at it.
 The risk here is that you end up forgetting that your job is part of a bigger picture.
 And that bigger picture could be changing without you being aware of it.

 Pay attention to strategic changes that your company is making.
 How are those changes going to affect your work?
 Will the changes bring about opportunities for you to branch out?
 Will the changes require you to re-skill yourself?